Blue Flowers for the Central Texas Landscape

 I am a fan of blue because it is a calming, peaceful color.
 Additionally, I have two boys on the Autism spectrum, one who is Aspergers and the other that is somewhere on the spectrum of “awesometisticness”.
 We celebrate our uniqueness by “lighting it up blue” every April and by planting a new blue flower or seeds like Morning Glories and Balloon Flowers.

-With such few plants that are truly blue, these are some great ones to consider for Central Texas.
+With so few plants that are truly blue, these are some great blue flowers for Central Texas landscape.

 Ballon Flowers are special to me because my Grandpa LaPaso loved them.
 During one of my last visits with him he passed on some seeds and every year when it returns I know he’s smiling at me.
-This plant is best suited for a pot in Central Texas where you can control the moisture and does well in morning sun.
-Hardy in zone 7 it can take some cold and needs a little more water but not a water hog.
+This plant is best suited for a pot in Central Texas where you can control the moisture.
+It does well in morning sun.

 A no brainer in Central Texas is the state flower, the Texas Bluebonnet.
 While it’s an annual, only blooming in early to late spring, it is well worth the space.
 This plant must go to seed for new blooms next spring.
 This means it is very important to let the seeds dry and fall off naturally to allow a future bloom, or you can save the dried seeds and plant the following fall.
 Bluebonnet’s need full sun and grow up to 2’.